-26.3 Key Personnel
+25.3 Key Personnel

 Table 4 gives the primary work locations, telephone extensions, room numbers, and area of responsibilities and/or expertise of key NRAO personnel who are available to assist the VLBA user community.
 An individual can be contacted through e-mail via their NRAO username constructed from their first initial followed by their last name, with a maximum of 8 letters.
 Address e-mail enquiries to "username@nrao.edu".
-In Table 4, "AOC" refers to the Array Operations Center (phone +1-505-835-extension), "VLA" refers to the Very Large Array (phone +1-505-835-extension), and "CV" refers to Charlottesville (+1-804-296-extension).
+In Table 4, "AOC" refers to the Array Operations Center (phone +1-505-835-extension) and "VLA" refers to the Very Large Array (phone +1-505-835-extension).